frank-nankivell/Disaster-Relief-App/readMe.md

 (You will need to either set up ssh keys or git credentials prior to accessing these links)

+or... use the zip file from the submission

-Then change into the folder the git clone command will create:
+2) Then change into the folder the git clone command will create:

 `$ cd app-fn17aak`

-install the dependencies:
+3) install the dependencies:

 `npm install`

-Then to start the application run this command
+4)Then to start the application run this command

 `NODE_ENV=production npm start`

-The app will initially launch here locally
+5) The app will launch here locally

 http://localhost:3000